naurasd/P.verrucosa_algal_coral_symbyosis_seasonality/README.md

-# P.verrucosa seasonality of parameters and trophic  and status

-These are the R scripts used in:

-XXX

-Boxplots for biological data as shown in the manuscript were generated with bio_boxplots.R script.
-Input data for this are included in the R_bio_means.xlsx and R_bio_boxplot.xlsx files.
-See the R script for details.
+# Environmental variability drives carbon and nitrogen allocation in the coral-algal symbiosis

+In this repository you will find data and R scripts used in the manuscript by Tilstra and Daraghmeh et al. (2026).

+Data files and scripts can be found in [Environmental parameters](tree/main/Environmental%20parameters).

-For this, we used R packages from tidyverse and the package ggforce:
+For this analysis, we used the following R packages / collections:

 Wickham H, Averick M, Bryan J, Chang W, McGowan LD, François R, Grolemund G, Hayes A, Henry L, Hester J, Kuhn M, Pedersen TL, Miller E, Bache SM, Müller K, Ooms J, Robinson D, Seidel DP, Spinu V, Takahashi K, Vaughan D, Wilke C, Woo K, Yutani H (2019).
 Welcome to the tidyverse.